-5. Referral For Assessment Testing
+3. Referral For Assessment Testing

-Referral for assessment testing is accomplished by forwarding a list of clients scheduled for testing to the Assessment Specialist.
+Referral for assessment testing is accomplished by forwarding a memorandum or a list of names of clients scheduled.
 The test administrator is responsible for completing a release of information for each client.

-6. Worker Follow-Up
+4. Worker Follow-Up

 When the test results are received, the Worker records the information on the appropriate RAPIDS screen.
-An interview is scheduled with the client as soon as possible, to discuss the test results as appropriate.
+An interview is scheduled with the client as soon as possible, to discuss the test results.
 At this interview, the client may be provided with a copy of the test results.
-Staff may contact the Department of Education Assessment Specialist for questions or help in evaluating the results of TABE, CASAS, Learning Needs Screening, or Work Keys.
+Staff may contact the Department of Education Assessment Specialist for questions or help in evaluating the results of TABE,

+CASAS, Learning Needs Screening, or Work Keys.
 Special attention should be paid to the recommendations made by the Assessment Specialist on page 4 of the Learning Needs Screening for possible referral to programs and services.
-Recommendations by the Assessment Specialist must be addressed and appropriate referrals made by the Worker.

-7. Testing Requirements For WIA
+5. Testing Requirements For WIA

-Workforce Investment Act (WIA)- funded employment and training programs require that TABE, CASAS, or similar academic skills testing, and, in many cases, Work Keys be completed by clients referred to and enrolled in those programs.
+Most, if not all, Workforce Investment Act (WIA) - funded employment and training programs now require that TABE, CASAS, or similar academic skills testing, and, in many cases, Work Keys be completed by clients referred to and enrolled in those programs.
 Therefore, the Worker must schedule clients for the appropriate assessment testing whenever possible.